Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Enabling readout for low photon counts

 \subsection{Improving signal-to-noise ratio}

-In the low-photon regime, effective denoising is essential for recovering and preserving the discriminative features needed to achieve high accuracy in downstream classification.
-Conventional techniques such as Gaussian smoothing, median filtering, or Wiener filtering can be effective under moderate noise conditions, where they reduce noise by averaging or selectively filtering image components.
-However, when noise levels approach the signal amplitude these methods often fail.
-They tend to blur fine spatial details and distort the point-spread patterns that characterize each site’s intensity, thereby removing the critical features required for reliable classification.
-In such cases, traditional filtering leaves downstream classifiers with insufficient information to accurately distinguish between occupied and unoccupied sites.

-Generative approaches offer a more powerful alternative by learning a direct mapping from low-SNR (short exposure) to high-SNR (long exposure) images.
-Using paired experimental datasets, these models can exploit the repetitive lattice structure of neutral atom arrays, preserve per-site correlations, and selectively enhance meaningful features while suppressing noise, thereby framing the task as an image-to-image translation problem.
+Generative approaches offer a more powerful alternative to conventional techniques by learning a direct mapping from low-SNR (short exposure) to high-SNR (long exposure) images.
+Using paired experimental datasets, these models can exploit the repetitive lattice structure of neutral atom arrays, preserve per-site correlations, and selectively enhance meaningful features while suppressing noise, framing the task as \textit{image-to-image translation problem}.

-Conditional generative adversarial networks (cGANs), such as Pix2Pix, are well-suited for the image-to-image translation problems~\cite{pix2pix2017}.
-The generator restores missing spatial details, recovers contrast between bright (occupied) and dark (unoccupied) sites, and enhances fine-scale structure, while the discriminator acts as a critic to ensure that the generated outputs are consistently close to the true high-photon-count counterparts as shown in Figure~\ref{fig:GAN_Training_Inference}(a).
+Conditional generative adversarial networks (cGANs), such as Pix2Pix, are well-suited for image-to-image translation problems~\cite{pix2pix2017}.
+The generator restores missing spatial details, recovers contrast between bright (occupied) and dark (unoccupied) sites, and enhances fine-scale structure, while the discriminator acts as a critic to ensure that the generated outputs, the denoised images, are consistently close to the true high-photon-count counterparts as shown in Figure~\ref{fig:GAN_Training_Inference}(a).
 These models produce denoised images with the resolution and contrast required for accurate downstream classification in the low-photon regime as shown in Figure~\ref{fig:GAN_Training_Inference}(b).

+Generative denoising improves low-SNR short-readout images by generating denoised images that are closer to the high-SNR long-exposure images by recovering much of the lost contrast.
+The noisy, low-SNR short exposure readout image in Figure~\ref{fig:denoising_impact}(a) is denoised to Figure~\ref{fig:denoising_impact}(c) that resembles the high-SNR long-exposure image in Figure~\ref{fig:denoising_impact}(b).